 Great For: Beer & Whisky

-No trip toward Wilsons Prom is complete without jumping off the South Gippsland Highway and stopping at Loch.
+No trip to Wilsons Prom is complete without jumping off the South Gippsland Highway and stopping at Loch.

 The sleepy town is now home to a range of amazing businesses making the most of the surrounding landscape and produce.

-Stop by the Loch Brewery & Distillery for traditional ales, along with gin, negroni, and whisky all available to take home.
-And try there if restrictions allow.
+Stop by the Loch Brewery & Distillery for traditional ales, along with gin, negroni, and whisky all available to take home too.

 Travel Time: 1 hour 10 minutes